abdulmunimjemal/app_toolkit/README.md

 # Amharic PreProcessing Toolkit (APP-TOOLKIT)

 The Amharic PreProcessing Toolkit (APP-TOOLKIT) is a collection of Python modules and utilities designed for text processing and preprocessing tasks in Amharic.
 This toolkit provides functions for stemming, stopwords removal, transliteration, and other text cleaning tasks.
+It is done as part of a Software Engineering Project featuring "Context-Aware Amharic Spell Checker."

 ## Project Structure